A lot of the content from this guide comes from the course Insta Results, if you’re interested in the full video course, check it out here.

 Strategy: Showcase your work, do behind the scenes videos and photos.

-Gives a notification to a user that they are included.
+Gives a notification to user that they are included.

 Allows your users to connect.